MrShieh-X/mscrserver/update_logs.md

 # Update Logs
-Currently, the latest version is 1.2, which was updated on April 13, 2021.
+Currently, the latest version is 1.3, which was updated on May 10, 2021.

+## 1.3 (May 10, 2021)
+- Fixed the problem of multiple connections.
+- Each log will display the date and time.

 ## 1.2 (Apr.
 13, 2021)
 - Modified the JSON object structure for storing offline messages.